babakhanov/codebreaker/README.md

 game = Codebreaker::game.new

+game.guessed?('1234')
-game.guessed?('1234') # you'll get a resolt e.g. '++--' if you find a two codebreaker's digits and return :win if all digits finded in right order
+# you'll get a resolt e.g. '++--' if you find a two codebreaker's digits and return :win if all digits finded in right order
 # after 10th calls return :game_over

+game.hint!
-game.hint! # return a hint.
-Only 2 hint per game. e.g. '1' or other one one digit which codebreaker has for you game.hint! # return a "**1*" or something else but contain a value from previous hint in a right place game.hint! # at third time return :hints_over
+# return a hint.
+Only 2 hints per game. e.g. '1' or other one one digit which codebreaker has for you
+game.hint! # again
+# return a "**1*" or something else but contain a value from previous hint in a right place

+game.hint!
+# at third time return :hints_over

 ## Contributing